h2oai/datatable/docs/api/frame/__str__.rst

     :src: src/core/frame/__repr__.cc Frame::m__str__

-    Returns a string with the Frame's data formatted as a table, i.e. the same representation as displayed when you are trying to inspect the frame from Python console.
+    Returns a string with the Frame's data formatted as a table, i.e. the same representation as displayed when trying to inspect the frame from Python console.

     Different aspects of the stringification process can be controlled via ``dt.options.display`` options; but under the default settings